eggburg/PKI-Docker-TestBed/README.md

 - Add scripts to capture the packets while running the tests

-- For negative testing: xpired CRL, un-routable OCSP responder or CRL distribution point
+- For negative testing: expired CRL, un-routable OCSP responder or CRL distribution point